ryanhlewis/VoxelEarth/README.md

 [   ] **CPU Voxelization**: We have an implementation in our [web-client](https://github.com/voxelearth/web-client), port it to work with the plugin.

-[   ] **VXCH Patch**: Overhauls position files and indexed json into a Voxel Chunk (VXCH) binary format which is at least 5x faster and more disk efficient.
+[   ] **VXCH Patch**: We have an implementation in our [VXCH-patch](https://github.com/voxelearth/vxch-patch), which overhauls position files and indexed json into a Voxel Chunk (VXCH) binary format which is at least 5x faster and more disk efficient.

 ### Developing